Product Strategy: How to Find Product/Market Fit

 - Key performance indicators

 We’ll go over them in detail below.
 These are just essential ones.
 Some frameworks, like business model canvas, suggest additional dimensions, but ultimately, it’s up to the business to decide which critical points must be covered.
+Use this business model canvas template to learn more about its different dimensions.

 The reason for creating a product strategy is to capture a product/market fit.